 As the UNIQUE function is referencing the entire column, when the column expands or retracts, so does the result of the formula.

-Example 3 – UNIQUE across 2 columns
+Example 3 – UNIQUE across multiple columns

 Method 1